SLiPs23/azure-demo/kubernetes/README.md

 `kubectl create namespace monitoring`

-Now we are ready to install the prometheus chart but don't forget to also install Helm"
+Now we are ready to install the prometheus chart but don't forget to also install Helm

 `brew install helm`